cognizone/security/README.md

       logSamlResponse: true # optional, if set to true, logs the saml XML response
       role-mapping-url: classpath:/security/samlRoleMapping-aws.json # Mapping between role defined in SAML server and your application
       baseUrl: https://myserv.com/myAppContext  #optional baseURL of you application (useful in case the infra has some intermediate proxies and spring cannot correctly find the real external URL)
+      assertionConsumerServiceUrl: https://intranet.fedlex-r.admin.ch/legiconso/saml/SSO   # optional: for example in case you want to reuse the configuration from another saml implementation
       signing-key-store: # Information to get application certificate registered in SAML server
         type: jks    # At the moment only JKS is supported
         store-url: classpath:/security/saml-signing.jks